 The promissory note a student or parent borrower signs when taking out a Stafford or PLUS Loan.
 Borrowers may obtain multiple loans under a single Master Promissory Note.

-Merit-Based
+Need-Based

-A means of determining eligibility for certain types of financial aid using merit, such as talents or accomplishments, as the determining factor
+A means of determining eligibility for certain types of financial aid using financial need as the determining factor.

 National Student Loan Data System (NSLDS)